r3dlight/keysas/documentation/user_documentation/windows_firewall.rst

 System security policy is configured from a TOML file at the base of the Daemon directory.
 The policy is configured with:

-- 'disable_unsigned_usb': if set to 'true' unsigned usb devices are allowed.
+- 'disable_unsigned_usb': if set to 'true', unsigned usb devices are allowed.
 No checks are performed on files on these devices.
-- 'allow_user_usb_authorization': if set to 'true' grant the user the ability to manually allow unsigned USB devices.
+- 'allow_user_usb_authorization': if set to 'true', grant the user the ability to manually allow unsigned USB devices.
 No checks are performed on files on these devices.
-- 'allow_user_file_read': if set to 'true' grant the user the ability to manually allow read access to an unsigned file.
+- 'allow_user_file_read': if set to 'true', grant the user the ability to manually allow read access to an unsigned file.
-- 'allow_user_file_write': if set to 'true' grant the user the ability to manually allow write access to file on a USB device. 'allow_user_file_read' must also be set to true.
+- 'allow_user_file_write': if set to 'true', grant the user the ability to manually allow write access to file on a USB device. 'allow_user_file_read' must also be set to true.

-If parameters are missing from the configuration file they are considered to be set to 'false'.
+If parameters are missing from the configuration file, they are considered to be set to 'false'.

 CA certificates must be provided to the daemon.
 The path to the pem files is given as arguments to the command line.

-The comple command line is
+The complete command line is

 ```bash
 ./keysas-usbfilter-daemon.exe -config <path to security policy file> -ca_cl <path to CA ED25519 certificate> -ca_pq <path to CA Dilithium5 certificate>